PowerShell/Community-Blog/Posts/2021/09/tfl-profile.md

 **Q:** I would like to personalize the way that PowerShell works.
 I have heard that I can use a thing called a profile to do this, but when I try to find information about profiles, I come up blank.
 There is no `New-Profile` cmdlet, so I do not see how to create such a thing.
 Can you help me, please?

-**A:** Profile files are a powerful part of PowerShell and allow you to customize PowerShell for your environment.
+**A:** Profiles are a powerful part of PowerShell and allow you to customize PowerShell for your environment.
 They are easy to create and support a range of deployment scenarios.

 ## What is a Profile File?